Azure/carbon-aware-keda-operator/README.md

 ## Current carbon aware scaling logic

-The current logic for carbon aware scaling is based on carbon intensity metric only, which is independent of the workload usage today.
+The current logic for carbon aware scaling is based on carbon intensity metric only, _which is independent of the workload usage_.

 The operator will not compute a desired replicaCount for your scaledObjects or scaledJobs, as this is the responsibility of KEDA and HPA.
-The operator would define a ceiling for allowed maxReplicas based on carbon intensity of the current time.
+The operator would define a "ceiling for allowed maxReplicas" based on carbon intensity of the current time.

-In practice, the operator will throttle workloads and prevent them from bursting during high carbon intensity periods, and allow more scaling when intensity is lower.
+In practice, the operator will throttle workloads and prevent them from bursting during high carbon intensity periods, and allow more scaling when carbon intensity is lower.

 ## Use cases